Alcohol Use Disorders and Family Dynamics

 People suffering from an AUD often go to extensive lengths to hide their habits from loved ones.
 As long as no one else knows, they can convince themselves it’s not really an issue.
 Alcohol can prove especially challenging because of the degree to which society embraces drinking.
 Finding someone drinking doesn’t necessarily raise any suspicion compared to finding a loved one injecting heroin or doing other patently harmful drugs.
 Recognizing the tell-tale signs of a drinking problem can help start the process of healing before any irreversible damage takes hold.

 Signs of AUD in a Loved One:

 - They regularly drink more, or for longer than they intended

-- They’ve tried to cut back or quick drinking, but failed
+- They’ve tried to cut back or quit drinking, but failed

 - They continuously require larger amounts of alcohol to achieve similar effects

 - A significant amount of their time revolves around alcohol (buying alcohol, drinking, being drunk, being hungover)

 - They’ve given up hobbies or activities they enjoyed due to their drinking

 - They’re missing major responsibilities as a result of drinking (work, school, parenting, etc.)

 When to Address the Issue